Homer Lake

 Route Connections for Homer Lake

 From Homer Lake, you can portage to Star Lake (across the road) or Whack Lake.
+There is another portage to the Vern River.
 You can also bushwhack to Axe Lake.
-Also, Homer Lake is the location of BWCA Entry Point 40.
+BWCA Entry Point 40 is located on the east end of Homer Lake.